-Firstly, while Skopos wants to understand the types of impact occurring (such as 30,000 low-income farmers in Africa now earning a sufficient income or the percentage reduction in unintended carbon emissions across its portfolio), these indicators are difficult to make sense of without context.
+Firstly, while Skopos wants to understand the types of impact occurring (such as 30,000 low-income farmers in Africa now earning a sufficient income or the percentage can be compared to Skopos' goals, also reduction in unintended carbon emissions across its portfolio), these indicators are difficult to make sense of without context.
 Appendix B, highlighted in Figure 8 below, starts to map outcomes to stakeholders.
 For indicators to inform management decisions - about how to reallocate resources - we needed them to signal level of performance relative to goals, in terms of impact return and impact risk.